entbappy/Research-Paper-Summarization-Using-GenAI/README.md

 pip install -r requirements.txt
 ```

-### Create a `.env` file in the root directory and add your OpenAI API key and Telegram BOT TOKEN as follows:
+### Create a `.env` file in the root directory and add your OpenAI API key as follows:

 ```ini
 OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxx